 This test is done to check for disease of the pancreas, most often acute pancreatitis.

-Lipase appears in the blood when the pancreas is damaged.
+Lipase appears in excessive amounts in the blood when the pancreas is damaged.

 There is very little risk from your blood taken.

 - Bleeding from the needle puncture site

 - Infection (a slight risk any time the skin is broken)